 - a full curriculum vitae;

-- an official graduate school transcript and three confidential letters of recommendation;
+- a graduate school transcript and three confidential letters of recommendation;

 - PhD applicants: a copy of the dissertation prospectus, preferably limited to 10-15 pages and a timetable for completion of the degree.